 According to reviews and customers, these headphones are quite comfortable, though I can’t confirm or deny this statement.
 Comfort is an important factor when using headphones, especially for longer sessions, so that’s a good quality to look out for.

-With a 4.5 rating on Amazon, these AKG headphones are a solid choice.
+These AKG headphones are a solid choice.
 You need to be reasonable in your expectations, as these are still essentially beginner studio headphones, but they are good bang for buck.

 Best Studio Headphones Under $200